silver2row/loadcape/README.md

 ...

 I have listed some starter software for your LoadCape.
-Add battery support to your LoadCape.

 If you are using a GND, which you should always use, try Sink1 on your LoadCape.
-A small battery can run your LoadCape and if you are powering motors, you can power those separately w/ the positive leads while the motors GND wiring goes to Sink1.
+A small battery can run your LoadCape and if you are powering motors, you can power those separately w/ the positive leads going to VIN while the motor GND wiring goes to Sink1.

 ...